iam-py-test/my_filters_001/wiki/fix-browser-problem.md

 - MacOS (Safari and Chrome): https://forums.malwarebytes.com/topic/236261-how-to-remove-the-after-effects-of-adware/
 - Windows/Chrome: https://forums.malwarebytes.com/topic/258938-resetting-google-chrome-to-clear-unexpected-issues/
 - Windows/Edge: https://www.tenforums.com/tutorials/159010-how-completely-reset-microsoft-edge-chromium-default-windows.html (**Warning**: ALL data in ALL Edge profiles will be deleted!)
-<br>If there is more than one user on the system, you may need to repeat this for each user.
+<br>If there is more than one user on the system, you may need to repeat some of these steps for each user.